A Third Of the Planet's Population Is Exposed To Deadly Heatwaves

 Or as those of us in Arizona call it...
 Summer.

-the desert is hot (Score:1)
+the desert is hot (Score:1, Insightful)

 Surprise, the desert is hot and such high heat is deadly if exposed to it too long.
 Here is an idea, don't live in the desert.